naseriax/sshcli/README.md

 ## Hints
 Use / to bring up the search field and find a host from the list more easily.
+Use **sshcli -sql** to access the sql client engine of the sshcli.db to check the content or do some fun queries.

 ## Usage
 - Add or update a profile in the ~/.ssh/config file: